 I have several payday loans that I cannot pay.
 What happens if I don't pay?

-If your debt is with a lender who is a member of the Community Financial Services Association of America, a group of payday lenders who subscribe to a code of conduct, you can request an extended payment plan.
-My recommendation to break the payday loan cycle is to determine if you can borrow the total amount you need to pay the lenders from another source.
+If your debt is with a lender who is a member of the Community Financial Services Association of America, a group of payday lenders who subscribe to a code of conduct, you can ask for an extended payment plan.
+My advice to break the payday loan cycle is to determine if you can borrow the total amount you need to pay the lenders from another source.
 Read more

 I have an offer to settle my credit card debt for less than half of what I owe.
 Will it help my credit to settle?